rust-lang/rust/src/doc/rustc-dev-guide/src/stabilization_guide.md

 ## Stabilization PR

+*This is for stabilizing language features.
+If you are stabilizing a library feature, see [the stabilization chapter of the std dev guide][std-guide-stabilization] instead.*

 Once we have decided to stabilize a feature, we need to have a PR that actually makes that stabilization happen.
 These kinds of PRs are a great way to get involved in Rust, as they take